 Sourdough Banana Bread

-I slightly adapted this delicious Sourdough Banana Bread from the outstanding cookbook, Sourdough Starter.
+I slightly adapted this delicious Sourdough Banana Bread from the outstanding cookbook, The Complete Sourdough Cookbook by Don and Myrtle Holm.
+I am always looking for new ideas and recipes for using my Sourdough Starter.
 This quick bread recipe is perfect as the bread is so moist with the sweet taste of bananas, and so easy to make.

 Sourdough Banana Zucchini Bread